ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 ## Ordering / Order By

 Also nothing overwhelming here.
-By default the order direction is `asc`.
+By default, the order direction is `asc`.

 Order by single column: